gabrielandr/bowling-score/README.md

     I chose to make a new project with Spring Boot, cause it helps in a lot of ways to code in a better and efficient way, such as the unit tests.
     Coding in a pure java project is kinda tricky and it doesn`t reproduce a real world project.

+# Details about why I chose coding a new project